danny1497/MusicPreferenceVisualization/README.md

 Date Completed: 11/2015

 Description:
-Completed with other team members, independent development of a visualization for data regarding music preference.

-Coded and compiled using GitHub and Eclipse.
+Local interactive application for visualizing data regarding music preference in our class.